 Every three to six months, have your A1C checked by your doctor.
 Once a year, have a dilated eye exam to check for eye problems, get a flu shot, have your cholesterol checked, and have a complete foot exam.

-Please plan to join us for diabetes support group on Thursday February 9th.
-There is a virtual meeting at 11am via zoom and an in-person meeting at noon.
-If you are interested in attending either meeting, please call our office at 316-804-6147.
+Please join us for our diabetes support group on Thursday, February 8.
+We will have a virtual meeting at 1:00pm via Zoom.
+If you have any questions, please call 316-804-6147.

 Resources: Diabetes and Your Heart.
 American Diabetes Association. https://diabetes.org/diabetes/type-2/diabetes-and-your-heart